selimkeles/SerialPortMaster/README.md

 - Raw data with special characters represented in a readable format
 - Session start/end markers with configuration details

 This is especially useful for debugging communication issues or creating audit trails of device interactions.

+### Log Rotation

+The script automatically manages log file size by rotating logs when they exceed the specified size (default: 10MB).
+When a log file reaches the maximum size:

+1. The current log file is renamed with a timestamp (e.g., `serial_log.txt.20230830_123456.bak`)
+2. A new log file is created to continue logging
+3. A rotation message is written to both console and the new log file

+This prevents logs from consuming excessive disk space during long-running sessions or high-volume communications.